gjoeckel/ncas-usu-canvas/projects/ncas-usu-canvas/user-stories.md

 ---

-### Story A6: Using the Create an Account Banner
+### Story A6: Core Skills Page Without a Banner

 **USER STORY**

 As a **student** (not logged in to USU Canvas),
-I want to **interact with the sign-in banner on the Core Skills page**, So that **I can either create an account or dismiss the banner**.
+I want to **browse the Core Skills overview without an additional banner**, So that **I can focus on choosing a skill page and follow the call-to-action there**.

 **WHAT THE USER SEES/EXPERIENCES**

 - User is on Core Skills page
-- Sign-in banner is visible with message and link
+- No sign-in banner is displayed on the overview page
-- User can:
-  - Click "Create a free USU Canvas account" link:
-    - Opens account creation page in new tab
-    - Link has proper security attributes (target="_blank", rel="noopener noreferrer")
-  - Click dismiss button (×) in upper-right corner:
-    - Banner is hidden immediately
-    - Banner remains hidden for current session
-    - Banner will reappear in new session
-- Banner is WCAG compliant:
-  - Proper contrast ratios
-  - Keyboard accessible
-  - Screen reader compatible
+- The grid of skill links loads immediately after the overlay fades out
+- Each skill card links to a detail page where the quiz banner and CTA are presented
+- Navigation and overlay behavior remain unchanged

 **ACCEPTANCE CRITERIA**

-- [ ] Sign-in banner is visible on Core Skills page
+- [ ] Core Skills page does **not** render `.ncademi-signin-banner`
-- [ ] "Create a free USU Canvas account" link opens in new tab
-- [ ] Link has proper security attributes
-- [ ] Dismiss button is in upper-right corner
-- [ ] Clicking dismiss button hides banner
+- [ ] Overlay and navigation behavior remain unchanged
-- [ ] Banner stays hidden for current session
+- [ ] Users are directed to individual skill pages for quiz call-to-action messaging
-- [ ] Banner reappears in new session
-- [ ] Banner is keyboard accessible
-- [ ] Banner is screen reader compatible
 - [ ] Works on mobile and desktop
 - [ ] Accessible (screen reader compatible, keyboard navigation)

 **TECHNICAL NOTES**

 Page/Location: Core Skills (`/courses/{courseId}/pages/core-skills`)
-Elements Affected: Sign-in banner, dismiss button CSS/JS/Both: Both
+Elements Affected: None (sign-in banner removed) CSS/JS/Both: Both (handled via `injectSignInBanner()` early return and CSS defaults)
-Key Functions: `injectSignInBanner()`

 **ADDITIONAL CONTEXT**

-Banner dismissal is stored in sessionStorage, so it persists during the session but resets on new session.
+Individual skill pages now own the sign-in banner experience; the overview remains clean for browsing.

 ---

+### Story A7: Skill Page Check Your Understanding Section

+**USER STORY**

+As a **student** (not logged in to USU Canvas),
+I want to **understand why I cannot take the quiz on an individual skill page**, So that **I know how to create a Canvas account and unlock the quiz**.

+**WHAT THE USER SEES/EXPERIENCES**

+- User navigates to any Core Skill detail page (Alternative Text, Captions, Clear Writing, Color Use, Headings, Links, Lists, Tables, Text Contrast)
+- In the “Check Your Understanding” section the user sees:
+  - The standard descriptive text for the quiz
+  - A persistent sign-in banner immediately following the section heading
+  - The quiz call-to-action hidden (no button or quiz description is visible)
+- The sign-in banner messaging matches Core Skills:
+  - “Create a free USU Canvas account to take quizzes.”
+  - Link opens in a new tab with proper security attributes
+- There is **no** dismiss button; the banner remains visible until the user signs in
+- Once the user signs in (via Core Skills or elsewhere) and reloads the page:
+  - The sign-in banner disappears automatically
+  - The entire quiz description + “Take the Quiz” button becomes visible
+  - The button updates to reflect quiz status (“Take the Quiz” vs “Done”) after Canvas status checks run

+**ACCEPTANCE CRITERIA**

+- [ ] Every skill page shows the sign-in banner inside the “Check Your Understanding” section for non-logged-in users
+- [ ] Sign-in banner messaging matches the global “Create a free USU Canvas account” CTA and includes the secure link
+- [ ] Banner is **not** dismissible on skill pages
+- [ ] Quiz call-to-action and descriptive text remain hidden until the user is signed in
+- [ ] After sign-in, banner is hidden and quiz section is visible without requiring manual refresh
+- [ ] Works on mobile and desktop
+- [ ] Accessible (screen reader compatible, keyboard navigation)

+**TECHNICAL NOTES**

+Page/Location: All Core Skill detail pages
+Elements Affected: `.ncademi-signin-banner`, `.ncas-quiz-section`, quiz buttons CSS/JS/Both: Both
+Key Functions: `updateSkillPageQuizButtons()`, `requestSkillPageQuizButtons()`, `initializeSignInBannerDismissButtons()`

+**ADDITIONAL CONTEXT**

+The banner is intentionally persistent on skill pages to ensure non-logged-in users always see the call-to-action before the quiz section.

+---

-### Story A7: Using Log in to USU Canvas Link
+### Story A8: Using Log in to USU Canvas Link

 **USER STORY**